-Full mouth reconstruction is a treatment provided to our patients in need of rebuilding their smile.
+Full mouth reconstruction is a treatment provided to our patients in need of rebuilding their smiles.
 It consists of reconstructing either all of the upper teeth or all the lower teeth.
 In extreme cases, it can involve reconstructing every single tooth in the mouth.
 Years of breakdown, decay, and wear can result in joint pain and the inability to chew.
-It can also lead a patient to become self conscious about the way they look and hide their smile.
+It can also lead a patient to become self-conscious about the way they look and hide their smile.
 Though many dentists are able to provide treatments like crowns and bridges, not all dentists are trained to provide full mouth reconstruction.
 This is often confusing because full mouth reconstruction can mean the patient needs many crowns and bridges.

 Successful and predictable full mouth reconstruction requires advanced training beyond the training and education received in dental school.
-Dr. Taylor takes this very seriously and is a regular attendee at the Kois Center in Seattle, WA, one of the highest regarded continuing education centers for Dentistry in the United States.
+Dr. Rath takes this very seriously and is a regular attendee at the Kois Center in Seattle, WA, one of the highest regarded continuing education centers for Dentistry in the United States.
 There are a few simple questions you can ask your dentist in order to know if they are able to provide full mouth reconstruction.

 1. Do you have advanced training in full mouth reconstruction?

 If the answer to this question is ‘yes’, then this dentist will be able to tell you when, where, and how frequently they receive this training.
-Again, personal experience and dental school education is insufficient to provide this treatment.
+Again, personal experience and dental school education are insufficient to provide this treatment.

 2. Can you show me some cases you have completed to give me an idea of what this entails?

 Any dentist who is serious about full mouth reconstruction will take pictures of the cases they have completed.
 This will tell you if they have experience.
 It will also help in the design and treatment planning of your individual case.

 3. Do you take photographs of your cosmetic cases?